Where Beavers Live

 A Beaver salute is a special sign of greeting.
 To make it, just bend your two front fingers, to look like the two front teeth of a real beaver.

-The Beaver Uniform
+Beaver Scouts Uniform

 The Beaver uniform is brown and blue.
 These colours symbolize nature: brown for the earth and the beaver’s fur coat, and blue for the clear sky and the fresh sparkling water.